Important Update to Pre-Employment Checks

 High security prisons requiring CTC vetting

 If your application is successful, you will need to undergo and clear pre-employment checks.
-This will include His Majesty’s Prison and Probation Service Enhanced Level 2 vetting, and due to the security status of the establishment Counter-Terrorism Check (CTC vetting) is also required.
-Proof that you have been a resident in the UK for the last 3 years is needed to complete the CTC vetting process.
+This will include His Majesty’s Prison and Probation Service Enhanced Level 2 clearance , UK National Security Vetting (UKSV) clearance at Counter-Terrorism Check (CTC ) level due to the security status of the establishment.
+In order to successfully complete this level of vetting, you will need to prove that you have been a UK resident for the last 3-years.
 The residency requirements refer to the period immediately before an application is made, and not any other three-year period, or any other accumulation of time spent in the UK.

 If you have been out of the country for a significant period of time (usually up to one year) and maintained your UK residency you may still be considered for vetting clearance.
-For example:
+This may be applicable for the following circumstances if you have :

-• Spent a significant period of time overseas without returning to the UK, but intend to return in the future
+• Spent a significant period of time overseas without returning to the UK, but have since returned.

-• Taken a gap year before or following universit
+• Taken a gap year before or following university

 • Travelled for a year